nim-artificial-intelligence/apiguard.zap/README.md

    APIGUARD_PORT=5500
    APIGUARD_AUTH_TOKEN=YourSecretAuthToken
    APIGUARD_SLUG=/api_guard
-   APIGUARD_DELAY=30
    APIGUARD_NUM_WORKERS=8
    ```
    Note:
    - the slug parameter is to add a prefix to the URL and is optional.
-If
+If you
-   you use e.g. `APIGUARD_SLUG=/api_guard`, your endpoint URLs change from
+     use e.g. `APIGUARD_SLUG=/api_guard`, your endpoint URLs change from
      `http://host:port/...` to `http://host:port/api_guard/...`.
-This makes it easier
+This makes it
-   to add the service to an existing web server or deploy multiple instances of
+     easier to add the service to an existing web server or deploy multiple
-   api_guard for different APIs.
+     instances of api_guard for different APIs.
-   - the `APIGUARD_DELAY` parameter specifies the minimum delay issued by the
-     service.
    - the `APIGUARD_NUM_WORKERS` setting is crucial if you plan to use multiple
      clients or threads in conjunction with server-side sleeping.
 As each
      server-side sleep locks a worker thread in the API Guard, make sure you